matkoniecz/taginfo_api_wrapper_in_python/README.md

 ```
 # no issue created for it at https://github.com/openstreetmap/id-tagging-schema/issues
-# right now it provides no useful info (more ntries need to be skipped or verified)
+# right now it provides no useful info (more entries need to be skipped or verified)
 project = "id_editor"
 supported = []
 threshold = 500_000